Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2022-08-23 Update for the Season of Plunder

+- Added Support for Epic Games accounts.

 ## 2022-07-19 Update for Solstice 2022

 - Added `DestinyEventCardDefinition` for the new seasonal Event Card feature.